-If you borrow a federal student loan, you will be required to complete online entrance counseling and complete and sign a Master Promissory Note - MPN agreeing to the terms of the loan.
-You will need your FSA lD (FSA ID you created when you signed your FAFSA form) to complete the entrance counseling and MPN requirements.
+Borrow CarefullyAlthough student loans are a convenient source of funding for your education, it is important to borrow carefully.
+A better understanding of Federal Student Loan borrowing, interest rates, loan fees, and additional information can be found at Federal Student Aid.
+If you borrow a federal student loan, you will be required to complete your Entrance Counseling and complete and sign a Master Promissory Note – MPN agreeing to the terms of the loan.
+You will need your FSA ID (FSA ID you created when you signed your FAFSA form) to complete the Entrance Counseling and MPN requirements.

 Federal Direct Loan (Subsidized and Unsubsidized)Federal Direct Loan is a fixed interest rate loan providing funds directly from the Federal government to help pay for a student’s education.
 Subsidized means the government is paying the interest for a student during school.
 Unsubsidized means that interest is accruing during school and during a six-month grace period after a student graduates or if a student drops below at least half-time enrollment.
 There are fees associated with this loan.
 Eligible students must demonstrate need and be enrolled in at least 6 credits per semester.
 Dependent first year students may borrow up to $5,500 per academic year; dependent second year students may borrow up to $6,500 per academic year.
 Repayment begins six months after the date of graduation or if a student drops below at least half-time enrollment (6 credits).